 Computers have evolved from batch processors to highly interactive systems.
-This offers new possibilities besides challenges for the successful interaction design between humans and computers.
+This offers new possibilities besides challenges for designing a successful interaction between humans and computers.
 Interactive systems are socio-technical systems in which users perform tasks by interacting with technology in a specific context to achieve specified goals and outcomes.